johnmanny/proj5-map/README.md

-# Project 5:  Map App
+# Project 5:  Booze Maps

-This map will center on the user's position (if geolocation is enabled), and will display a marker with a small circle showing their approximate location.
-Markers are then placed in select liquor stores in the Eugene area.
-The names and addresses are stored on a file on the server, read into the flask application, which handles an ajax request and returns json to the client in order to place the markers on their map.
+This map will center on the user's position (if geolocation is enabled, otherwise will center on Eugene, Or), and will display a marker with a small circle showing their approximate location.
+Markers are then placed in select liquor/alcohol stores in the Eugene area.
+The names and addresses are stored on a file on the server, read into the flask application, which handles an ajax request and returns json to the clientin order to place the markers on their map.
+Clicking on any other portion of the map will output an address that is obtained through reverse geolocation of the clicked latitude and longitude values.

 ## Assignment Information:

 ***Author***
 John Nemeth

-***Sources****
+***Sources***
- Heavy reference from prior projects (proj2, 3, and 4) and class material (CIS322).
+ Heavy reference from prior projects (proj2, 3, and 4), class material (CIS322),
- More specific soures listed in file headers.
+leaflet tutorial webpages and examples, esri geolocation examples, and other specific sources listed in file headers.